Chicken and Dumplings is such a perfect comforting meal. This will become a treasured recipe that you come back to over and over.

 - Gently mix in milk until just combined and there are no more streaks of flour.

-- Gently drop about a tablespoon of the dough at a time into the soup.
+- Make sure you still see your soup bubbling before gently dropping about a tablespoon of the dough at a time into the soup.
 Boil until just cooked through over medium heat.
 About four minutes uncovered.

 - Finally, gently stir in the cooked chicken and heavy cream, stirring to combine and cooking about one minute more until combined.
 Remove bay leaves and serve.